 Depression has a strong stigma, and depression in men, even more so.

 Men in particular are already reluctant to seek help for anything.
-There was even a “Take Your Man to the Doctor” program in Brooklyn so it’s clear that this isn’t just a mental health stigma–there is something very difficult for many men when it comes to asking for help.
+There was even a “Take Your Man to the Doctor” program in Brooklyn years back so it’s clear that this isn’t just a mental health stigma–there is something very difficult for many men when it comes to asking for help.

 Sure, we can take a look at the cycle.
 Boy grows up seeing dad not ask for help or show emotion, Dad didn’t see his dad express emotions…etc etc etc.